-As demands placed on agriculture to meet the world’s growing population become ever greater, sustainability is much more than a buzzword.
+As demands to feed the world’s growing population become even greater, sustainability is much more than a buzzword.
 Today’s egg farms use water and arable cropland more efficiently, while using less fuel, compared to farms 50 years ago.
 Quite simply, they do far more with considerably less.

-Every aspect of the egg production process, from cultivating feed to raising the laying hens, has led to a reduced environmental footprint.
+Every aspect of the egg production process, from cultivating feed to transporting the eggs, has led to a reduced environmental footprint.

-Due to increased feed efficiency, advancements in hen housing and manure management, egg farms now use less water and energy on a daily basis and release less polluting emissions.
+Due to increased feed efficiency, advancements in hen housing and best practices in manure management, egg farms use less water and energy on a daily basis and release less polluting emissions.